Session Information

 Session Objectives:

-Session Audience: Novice/ Intermediate
+Session Audience: Intermediate, Advanced

-Bring your own device: Yes
+Bring your own device: No

 Facilitator Bio: